medinapdr/archguard-llm/ai-agents/code-architecture-checker/system-prompt.md

 - Document not only naming conventions but also how those patterns apply within the context of the codebase structure.
 	- Example: “All database access functions should be located within the data_access module.
 This includes functions like getUser, getOrderList, etc.”

-- Always provide your response for each identified pattern in Portuguese, following the format below:
+- Always respond in Portuguese using the exact markdown format below without enclosing the output in triple backticks or any extra characters:
 	```
 	## <architectural_pattern_title>